 This company offers specially designed smartphones to help visually impaired people.
 I’m very happy with my iPhone, so there was nothing here I personally wanted, but for some people I can see these being very useful, as the interface looks pretty clear and nicely designed.

 I stopped by this stand and had a chat to the guy there for a good 10 minutes or so.
 I’m already familiar with what they do, as are many other people I’m sure, so there’s not a lot that needs to be said really.
 When we do move to London, visiting their shop is going to be pretty essential, they do have some very useful stuff in there.
 We also use their Overdrive service for talking books, which has been working very well.
-I’ve previously written a blog entry on how we use Overdrive, and one on audiobooks in general.

 I enjoyed chatting to the guy on this stand, and picked up a leaflet and a newsletter form them.
 They help visually impaired people in the London area get into sports like athletics, cricket, football, tennis, bowls, archery, etc, which is a very good idea, and they seem very nice.
 And it’s very cheap at £5 per year, or £50 for life membership.
 When I do move to London, I’ll be exercising more by walking around to all sorts of places anyway, as I’ll be out and about a lot I’m sure..
 But I also know where the local gym is in the area I’m moving to, so I ought to sign up there.
 And being aware of organisations like this could be useful too – I’m not really sporty, but I’ll keep them in mind just in case.